starsky logo

 starsky-ergonomics-engineer-example

-The easiest way to drive adoption for an experimental system is to make it feel natural and familiar
+The easiest way to drive adoption to an experimental system is to make it feel natural and familiar

 Next, we upgraded all the equipment to make the driving experience more true to life.
-Everything was modular and adjustable for better ergonomics.
+Three 50" HDTVs replaced the tiny 22" monitors.
+A hydraulic chair with armrests replaced the racing seat.
+Everything was modular, so it could be adjusted by the drivers for better ergonomics.

-Microphones and speakers were installed in the control room and truck, so the remote driver and safety driver could speak directly.
+Microphones and speakers were installed in the control room and truck and routed via cell phones.
+The remote driver and safety driver spoke directly with each other, the connection left open throughout each session.

 Poor video quality and visibility was an ongoing challenge.
-Some of the solutions include:
+Some of my solutions included:

-• Apply a matrix algorithm to warp the video to fit the screens
+• Applying a matrix algorithm to warp the panoramic video, so it filled the displays more naturally and proportionally

-• Using two different cell phone services for redundancy and to reduce the risk of dropped cell signal
+• Using two separate cell service providers for redundancy and reduce the risk of drop out

 UX Research & Design